jlord/old-site/blog/simple-node-module.md

 ### Create a new folder project and npm init

 Because the project needs somewhere to live.
 Now in your terminal, navigate to that folder and run `npm init`.
 This kicks off a process that gets your `package.json` file started for you.
 This file is like the title page, glossary, index and copyright page of a book rolled into one.
-It's in the JSON format which you can read more about here, but you can easily get a sense of by checking out the `package.json` in existing files.
+It's in the JSON format which you can read more about here, but you can easily get a sense of by checking out the `package.json` in existing projects (see here, here and here).

 ```bash
 # make a new folder